Jonathankyau/Opinions-Social-Network/README.md

 #### "What about installing anything?"

 To use this project as a base for your own project--expanding on what we've done so far--fork the project, clone it to your local machine, and work from there!
-Feel free to submit pull requests if you have any sweet additions that go along with the theme of our project.
+Feel free to submit pull requests if you have any additions that go along with the theme of our project.
 A task list is down below with future suggested improvements 😉

 ### Install